franchottse/refile/README.md

 With the following features:

--   Users can add multiple ~~Excel~~ files 🙎‍♂️🙎‍♀️🗂
+-   Users can add multiple files 🙎‍♂️🙎‍♀️🗂
 -   Users can view different files by selecting files 🙎‍♂️🙎‍♀️🗃
--   Users can view selected columns only 🙎‍♂️🙎‍♀️📋
+-   Users can enable/disable differences from two selected files 🙎‍♂️🙎‍♀️📋
--   Users can edit data within the app 🙎‍♂️🙎‍♀️📝

 <!-- '![example-app](example-app.gif)' need removing the quotes -->